crguezl/rack-sinatra-in-5-minutes/my_framework/README.md

 # MyFramework

-This project illustrates how to build a Sinatra-like framework based on Rack}
+This project illustrates how to build a Sinatra-like framework based on Rack

 ## Usage